Professor of Biology and Chemistry

 University of Virginia, BS

 My laboratory uses approaches derived from both chemistry and biology.
-Projects include problems in inhibitor design, enzyme catalysis, protein degradation and the mechanism of visual disease.
+Projects include problems in inhibitor design, enzyme catalysis and protein degradation.
 Techniques vary with the particular project, and can entail molecular biology, organic synthesis, protein crystallography and NMR spectroscopy as well as protein purification, enzyme kinetics and mutagenesis.
 Our ongoing projects are outlined below.
-For more information, please see the lab website.
+For more information, please see the lab web site.